In Java, there is 2 types of break

 Summary

-You can get the example codes of this tutorial on GitHub.
+You can find the example codes for this tutorial on GitHub.